Saheed-MUFTAUDEEN/Saheed-MUFTAUDEEN/README.md

 Currently, I am an intern at Hamoye AI lab where I am gaining hands-on experience in applying data science techniques to real-world problems.
 I am honing my skills in data preprocessing, statistical modeling, and machine learning, with a focus on using these tools to make informed decisions and drive business outcomes.

 I am passionate about using data to uncover insights and drive change, and I am always looking for new ways to expand my knowledge and capabilities in this field.
-My goal is to leverage my technical skills and analytical mindset to make an impact as a data analyst and data scientist.I also take interest in open-source technologies and enjoy contributing to them.
+My goal is to leverage my technical skills and analytical mindset to make an impact as a data analyst and data scientist.
+I also take interest in open-source technologies and enjoy contributing to them.
 I have a good understanding of data visualization tools such as Tableau and Power BI.

 Finally, I am always eager to learn new things and improve my skills, and I believe that the best way to do so is by sharing knowledge and collaborating with others in the community.